Graduate Mortgages | Get a 1:1 on your mortgage

 Many lenders are put off by fixed term contracts.
 Especially if you are fresh out of uni and don’t have much work history, or a history of fixed term contract extensions.

-If you are hired on a fixed term contract, so long as it’s total duration is 12 months or more then there are mortgage options for you.
+If you are hired on a fixed term contract, so long as its total duration is 12 months or more then there are mortgage options for you.
 You can even apply before the fixed term contract begins.

 Read more about fixed term contract mortgages.